Miss Philippines Earth: History

-The Miss Philippines Earth was founded in 2001 by Carousel Productions headed by its president, Ramon Monzon who is also the president, CEO, and director of the Philippine Stock Exchange and chairman of the PSE Foundation, Inc. and spearheaded by Ramon's wife Lorraine Schuck as executive vice president and Peachy Veneracion as the vice president and project director.
+In April 2001, Carousel launched the Miss Earth pageant and its national counterpart Miss Philippines, which is responsible for selecting the Philippine delegate to the international competition.
+Like its parent organization, the Miss Philippines differentiates itself with its focus on environmental causes, requiring its competitors to engage in environmental initiatives.
+Since its founding, the pageant has been headed by Schuck's husband, Ramon Monzon who is also the president, CEO, and director of the Philippine Stock Exchange and chairman of the PSE Foundation, Inc. and spearheaded by Schuck as executive vice president and Peachy Veneracion as the vice president and project director.